 (Designed to help prepare for the Certified Computer Examiner [CCE] certification exam.)
-Prerequisites: Either CMIT 202 (or ComptTIA A+ certification) and CCJS 421 or CMIT 202, CMIT 320 (or CompTIA Security+ certification), and CCJS 321.
+Prerequisites: CMIT 202 (or CompTIA A+ certification), CMIT 320 (or CompTIA Security+ certification), and CCJS 321.
 A project-driven study of the digital forensic evaluation process.
 The objective is to build forensic workstations, collect evidence, extract artifacts, identify unknown files, and reassemble evidence from network packet captures.